pinksheep

 What is AI Data Analyst Agent?

-An AI data analyst agent helps data operations analysts build agents that monitor pipeline health, flag data quality issues, and keep reports moving across the tools their team already uses.
+An AI data analyst assistant helps data operations analysts build AI assistants that monitor pipeline health, flag data quality issues, and keep reports moving across the tools their team already uses.
 With Pinksheep, you describe the job in plain English, review the plan, and stay in control before important actions run.

 • Every action logged.
 Every cost visible.
 Full control.